 Template Names and Types

-Prisma Access provides you with the following predefined templates that you can use to set up IPSec tunnels between your on-premise device and Prisma Access:
+Prisma Access provides you with the following predefined templates that you can use to set up IPSec tunnels between your on-premises device and Prisma Access:

 Currently, templates for the following vendors are available:

-In addition to the following templates, we provide a Generic template that you can use with any on-premise device that is not listed here.
+In addition to the following templates, we provide a Generic template that you can use with any on-premises device that is not listed here.